Masani Amman

-‘’’Grinded red chilly offering is very powerful process.
-Devote offering red chilly must know the total process and consequences.
-Ones who offer the chilly must visit the temple within 3 months or requested time and perform Abishak.’’’
+‘’’Ground red chilli offering is a very spiritually powerful and sacred process.
+Devotees offering red chillies must do so carefully with full knowledge of the correct procedure, and the associated spiritual consequences.
+Those who have offered red chillies must return to the temple within three months (or at a different requested time) to perform abhiseka.’’’

 Legend

 According to local tradition, during ancient times, Anaimalai was known as Nannur and the region was ruled by Nannuran, a wicked king who persecuted his subjects.
 He protected the fruits of his mango grove by instituting severe punishments for any who ate of them.
 One day, a woman unfamiliar with these measures ate one of Nannuran's mangoes, so he sentenced her to death.
 Despite public outcry against it, the woman was executed, and later Nannuran was killed by the villagers in a battle near Vijayamangalam.
 People believed that the woman had saved their lives by sacrificing herself and the people built a shrine to the executed woman and deified her.
 The stone where she was executed was later worshipped with ground red chillies as an offering.
 Its deity was originally called either "Masani" (meaning "mango" in old Tamil) or "Smashani" (Sanskrit for "graveyard", about the woman's untimely end), depending on the version of the legend.
 Later, the deity came to be known as Masani Amman.
 Masani Amman was later syncretised with the goddess Adi Parashakti.
 She was later associated with the goddesses Mariamman, Angala Devi, Isakki and Karumari.